 Over in Disney’s Hollywood Studios you can enjoy an array of fruit, veggie, hummus, and pretzel options at Anaheim Produce, or grab hard boiled eggs, oatmeal, or a breakfast sandwich at Trolley Car Cafe.

-In Animal Kingdom, head to Flame Tree BBQ for cheesy pulled pork topped fries, Yak & Yeti Local Food Cafes for chicken fried rice, Pizzafari for tomato basil soup, or Restaurantosaurus for chili cheese fries (and an epic toppings bar).
-Mr. Kamal’s offers seasoned fries or falafel, Eight Spoon Cafe has mac n cheese, and Smiling Crocodile has variations on the BLT.
+In Animal Kingdom, head to Flame Tree BBQ for cheesy pulled pork topped fries, Yak & Yeti Local Food Cafes for chicken fried rice, or Restaurantosaurus for chili cheese fries (and an epic toppings bar).
+Mr. Kamal’s offers seasoned fries or falafel, plus Eight Spoon Cafe has really amazing baked mac n cheese.

 Check back next week for another exciting way to save money at WDW!